How to Survive a Social Media Backlash

 Whatever response you craft, it should be sincere, it should capture the voice of your brand, and it should maintain the affected customer's confidentiality.

-Confidentiality is mandatory in some industries, like the medical field where even if a person has posted a libelous comment or review, physicians are legally barred from confirming even the simple fact of whether or not the author was an actual patient.
+Note that confidentiality is mandatory in some industries.
+That includes the medical field, where even if a person has posted a libelous comment or review, physicians are legally barred from confirming even the simple fact of whether or not the author was an actual patient.

 Share This Article